M1sT3R-K1Lr0Y/aws-automated-dfir/README.md

 Once you have done that you can trigger responses on EC2 events by using the actions dropdown in SecurityHub as shown above.

-## Future Roadmap
-- Support for Windows
-- Support for ARM based AMIs
-- Better way of generating memory modules automatically without having to recreate the CloudFormation stack